Comments Off on Dominic Longhurst – AMusA, LMusA

 In February/March 2015, Dominic was awarded the Global Academy Project Student exchange to Norway and England to play with the Eikanger-Bjorsvik Band and then to Yorkshire, England to experience the Brighouse and Rastrick Band.

 The Eikanger-Bjorsvik Band asked Dominic to play with them in the European Brass Band championships on 2nd May 2015.
 They won the own choice section and came 4th overall.

 The Brighouse and Rastrick Band Dominic offered the position of Assistant Principle and Dominic took up that position in May 2015.
 A few months later he played in The Brighouse and Rastrick Band at both the British Open Band Championships and the National Brass band championships of Great Britain.
 The Band gained 2nd place in both these competitions.

 In September 2015, Dominic started to study trumpet full time (4 years) at the Royal Northern College of Music in Manchester.

-Latest News is that Dominic has been appointed as Principle of The Brighouse and Rastrick Band and took up this position March 2016.
-The Band has been invited to compete in the European Brass Band Championships 30th April 2016, then finished in 2nd positions at both the 2016 British Open and National Brass Band Finals of GB championships.
+Latest News is that Dominic has been appointed as Principal Cornet of The Brighouse and Rastrick Band and took up this position in March 2016.
+The Band has since competed in the European Brass Band Championships on 30th April 2016, then finished in 2nd positions at both the 2016 British Open and National Brass Band Finals of GB championships.
 Dominic was also the featured soloist with B&R at the prestigious Brass in Concert competition, leading the band to a 3rd place, with Brighouse ending the year 2nd in the 4barsrest.com World Rankings.